matterandvoid-space/subscriptions/README.md

 The changes are:

 - do not cache reactions if we are not in a reactive context (reagent indicates a reactive context by binding a dynamic variable.)
-- memoize all subscription computation functions with a bounded cache that evicts the least recently used subscription when full.
+- memoize all subscription computation functions with a bounded cache that evicts the least recently used subscription arguments when full.

 This is possible because subscriptions are pure functions and the layer 2 accessor subscriptions will invalidate for new data when a new value for app-db is `reset!`.